cass-kul/cass-kul.github.io/_exercises/cache.md

 We can express the performance of the caching algorithm with the **hit rate**, which is the number of cache hits divided by the total number of memory accesses.
-We can also talk about the **miss rate**, which is equal to *1 - hit rate*, or *cache misses / total accesses*.
+We can also talk about the **miss rate**, which is equal to *(1 - hit rate)*, or *(cache misses / total accesses)*.

 # Timing attacks

 Caches introduce *timing variations* based on the memory accesses of a program.
-This mean that an attacker can use timing to infer which memory addresses are accessed by a victim program!
-In particular, on shared architectures (for instance a remote server shared between multiple users), an attacker can *monitor the state of the cache* (by observing cache hits and misses) to infer which cache lines are accesses by a victim.
+This means that an attacker can use timing to infer which memory addresses are accessed by a victim program!
+In particular, on shared architectures (for instance a remote server shared between multiple users), an attacker can *monitor the state of the cache* (by observing cache hits and misses) to infer which cache lines are accessed by a victim.
 If the memory addresses accessed by the victim depend on secret data, the attacker can ultimately infer information about this secret data, leading to critical security vulnerabilities.

-Attacks that exploit the *state of the cache* as a way to leak secret data, are called **cache attacks**.
+Attacks that exploit the *state of the cache* as a way to leak secret data are called **cache attacks**.
 They are part of a more general class of attacks, called **timing attacks**, which exploit *timing variations* of a system to leak secret data.